Sustainability Reporting, CSRD

 Training and development of internal Teams for sustainability reporting

-Many Companies, predominantly those that engage in voluntary ESG reporting, have robust internal ESG reportingteams built up.
+Many Company, predominantly those that engage in voluntary ESG reporting, have built robust internal ESG reporting teams.
 The CSRD should give further impetus to these efforts.
-For many companies, ESG reporting is primarily a matter of marketing, sustainability or social impactTeams, although many companies have started to “legalize” their ESG reporting by including legal, financial reporting and internal audit.
-The CSRD is likely to further encourage companies to adopt robust ESG reportingteams set up, similar to the ones they have for financial reporting.
-Preparing for CSRD disclosure also requires report trainingteams about the new EU reporting frameworks.
+For many companies, ESG reporting is primarily a matter for marketing, sustainability or social impactTeams, although many companies have begun to “legalize” their ESG reporting by involving legal, financial reporting and internal audit.
+The CSRD will likely further encourage companies to set up robust ESG reporting teams, similar to those they have for financial reporting.
+Preparing for CSRD disclosure will also require training of reporting teams on the new EU reporting frameworks.
 For USTeams this means not only the challenge of reporting on certain topics that are less prominent in US ESG reporting, but also the adaptation to a “dual materiality” approach, which includes an “impact materiality” standard, which differs significantly from the SEC's investor-centric approach, which in turn underlies many prominent ESG reporting frameworks and assessments.
 Also read our article on the topic health coaching.

 What is the CSRD and what is its relevance for sustainability reporting?